Whether you just found out you are moving to Northern VA, or you are still researching where to move, welcome.

 The traffic pattern, generally, goes toward DC in the morning hours, and heads back the other direction closer to the end of the workday and evening.

-If you know this, maybe you can structure your schedule to miss the worst times.
+However, if you know this, maybe you can structure your schedule to miss the worst times.
 If you can find a home closer to where you will be working, that will work wonders for your quality of life.

 Yes there is traffic, but it quickly becomes a background in your life once you get into your daily routine.
 And you may be able to avoid the worst of it.